Cosmic-Ide/Cosmic-IDE/docs/editor-and-language-services.md

 The working directory is the project root, with `COSMIC_PROJECT_ROOT`, `COSMIC_FILE`, and `BASH_ENV` set. `BASH_ENV` points to Cosmic's non-interactive Bash environment file.
 Starter code is executable configuration with the app's permissions.
-It must be reviewed before importing it from a project or third party.
-Use `exec` for the final server command so closing the connection terminates the real process rather than only its shell parent.
+Review it before importing from a project or third party.
+Use `exec` for the final server command so closing the connection terminates the real process rather than its shell parent.

 Each entry may also carry one TextMate grammar link.
-Accepted sources are direct HTTP(S) URLs, Android `content://` document URIs, `file://` URIs, and absolute paths.
-JSON, XML/plist, and YAML grammars are detected from their content; the grammar's own `scopeName` is used, so users do not enter it separately.
-The source is limited to 5 MB and is loaded on the IO dispatcher.
+Accepted sources: direct HTTP (S) URLs, Android `content://` document URIs, `file://` URIs, and absolute paths.
+JSON, XML/plist, and YAML grammars are detected from content; the grammar's own `scopeName` is used.
+The source is limited to 5 MB and loaded on the IO dispatcher.

 HTTPS sources use a URL-keyed cache under `cacheDir/textmate-grammar-cache`.
 A valid cached grammar is reused for seven days.
 On expiry, the app downloads a candidate and replaces the cache atomically